ring-buffer/Red_Team_Notes/HTB-Lesson-Learned/HTB/Jerry HTB.md

 1. UAC Setting - Value is set to 0x1.
 	 -   I tried.
 But the Exploitation process requires the GUI access to run HHUPD.EXE as an administrator and pull out certification info.
 I did not have access to GUI.
 2. Privilege Escalation using Enabled Privileges.
 Look at Enabled Privileges on this box.
 Specially SeImpersonatePrivilege.
 Any Potato Exploit might work.
 	- None of the Potato Exploit work.
+I compiled few of the Exploit using VS Code 2019 and ran on the target box but none of them was giving me a shell other than "NT Authority\SYSTEM".
+I was under impression that "NT Authority\System" is a low privilege user created to confuse the tester.
+Turns out I was wrong.
+It was indeed a high privilege user.
 3. File Back Dooring
 5. Files Inside the registry that may contains the credentials.
 6. DLL Injection